Myanmar national football team: History

-1948 to 1970s: the golden era
+The Golden Era (1948–1970s)

 Burma participated in 1954 Asian Games and won a bronze medal, standing behind Taiwan (gold) and South Korea (silver); this was the beginning of the golden era.
 On the other hand, the nation was not expected to contend for a medal in the Olympic-type Asian Games.
 In the meantime, this delegation became the first male Burmese team to win a continental medal.
 Against all odds, the Burma team bettered their 1954 effort by winning the gold medal in the Asian Games, which was held at Bangkok in the mid-1960s.
 In that tournament, Burma beat Iran in the gold-medal game.

-The 1966 Asian Games gold medal-winning squad established itself as one of the two best teams in the region as it finished as runner-up to Iran at the 1968 Asian Cup.
+The 1966 Asian Games gold medal-winning squad established itself as one of the two best teams in the region as it finished as runner-up to Iran at the 1968 AFC Asian Cup after losing against Iran and drawing against Republic of China.
 Having won a silver medal in 1968, the men's soccer team had a strong performance in the early 1970s as it qualified to compete in the 1972 Summer Olympics, which was held at Munich (West Germany), upon being one of the three finalists in the Asian tournament.
 Despite only winning against Sudan with 2–0, the Burmese players won the Fair Play Award.
-The following year, the nation earned its fifth consecutive Southeast Asian Games gold medal at Singapore City (Kuala Lumpur 1965, Bangkok 1967, Rangoon 1969, and Kuala Lumpur 1971).
+The following year, the nation earned its fifth consecutive Southeast Asian Games gold medal in Singapore (Kuala Lumpur 1965, Bangkok 1967, Rangoon 1969, and Kuala Lumpur 1971).

 Three years before that, the national team wrote perhaps their most important chapter: they captured the continental title for the second time in a row, after the Burmese Olympic Committee sent footballers to Thailand for the 1970 Asian Games.
-Burma thus became the second football squad to win the Asian tournament twice.
+Burma thus became the third football squad to win the Asian tournament twice.
 They were declared national heroes in Rangoon, the then capital of Burma, with their second consecutive gold medal in men's soccer.

 During this golden era, Burma produced many talented footballers.
 One among them is Suk Bahadur who is now considered as the greatest Burmese footballer of all time for his outstanding contribution to Burmese football.

 Over the following years, mainly due to political problems within the country, the national side's ability to defend its Asian title slowly faded away.

-1970s to 2010s: decline and struggle
+Decline and struggle (1970s–2010s)

 In the later years, Burma were unable to achieve similar results like in the golden era, due to many factors.
 The collapse of whole Burmese football system during the rule of Ne Win and later, the junta, had a negative impact on Burmese football team.
 Lack of funding and poor infrastructure prevented many Burmese players to play abroad, thus leading to retirement.
-At the same time, the rise of Malaysia, Indonesia, Philippines and especially Vietnam and the Thailand made Myanmar's golden era fade away.
+At the same time, the rise of Malaysia, Indonesia, Vietnam and Thailand made Myanmar's golden era fade away.

-Despite this, Myanmar managed to win silver medal in 1993 Southeast Asian Games, after losing to Thailand in the final, or the 2004 Tiger Cup when Myanmar won bronze.
+Despite this, Myanmar did win 2 medals: a silver medal in the 1993 Southeast Asian Games, in a loss to Thailand, and a bronze in the 2004 AFF Championship.